alexrmckean/project_beta/README.md

 # CarCar
 CarCar is an application for managing your automobile dealership!
-It manages the inventory of cars (both models and specific automobiles), service appointments, sales, and as well as all of the people involved (technicians, salespeople, and customers).
+It manages the inventory of cars (both models and specific automobiles), service appointments, sales, as well as all of the people involved (technicians, salespeople, and customers).
 This app is a one stop shop for you and your car business!
 With CarCar all you have to do now is SELL SELL SELL... and fix customer's cars!

 Team: